kelvinhokk/cordova-plugin-localization-strings/README.md

 }
 ```

-The plugin will automatically generate Localizable.strings file using the following entry on iOS:
+The plugin will automatically generate `Localizable.strings` file using the following entry on iOS:

 ```
 "HAVE_MAIL_TITLE" = "You have mail.";
 "HAVE_INVITE_MSG" = "%1$@ has invited you to game room %2$@";
 ```

-And on Android, the respective locale's strings.xml:
+And on Android, the respective locale's `strings.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>